ram-sriram/Viewers/platform/docs/versioned_docs/version-2.0-deprecated/our-process.md

 > :pencil: Less obviously, patterns in the issues being reported can highlight
 > areas that need improvement.
 For example, users often have difficulty
-> navigating CORS issues when deploying the OHIF Viewer -- how do we best reduce
+> navigating CORS issues when deploying the Cure Assist -- how do we best reduce
 > our ticket volume for this issue?

 ### Backlogged Issues